ericboy0224/simple-bank/note/db.md

 [sqlc](https://docs.sqlc.dev/en/stable/tutorials/getting-started-postgresql.html): sqlc generates type-safe code from SQL

-- You write queries in SQL.
+- You write queries in SQL
-- You run sqlc to generate code with type-safe interfaces to those queries.
+- You run sqlc to generate code with type-safe interfaces to those queries
-- You write application code that calls the generated code.
+- You write application code that calls the generated code